This information applies to all lines of business unless stated otherwise

 FDA labeling, including “approved for use” information, should be consulted when selecting the appropriate agent for specific beneficiaries.

 New billing requirements for Commercial plans are now in effect for air ambulance providers (rotary or fixed-wing):

 Member cost share can be significant for this type of service, so please try to work with in-network providers.

 You can find updated billing guidelines for Commercial plans in your BlueCross BlueShield of Tennessee Provider Administration Manual.

-Starting Jan.
-1, 2018, prior authorization is required for non-emergent air ambulance transportation.
+Prior authorization is now required for non-emergent air ambulance transportation.
 Prior authorization won’t be required for emergency transport (e.g., from the scene of an accident when ground isn’t appropriate or would pose a threat).

 To arrange non-emergent air ambulance transport for a patient with BlueCross Commercial benefits, please request prior authorization by calling BlueCross at 1-800-515-2121 (extension 6900) from 8 a.m. to 6 p.m.
 ET.

 This prior authorization requirement may affect your patients if an out-of-network air ambulance is used for non-emergent transportation.